lmj0011/save-on-device/README.md

 # <img src="./.github/readme-images/ic_launcher-playstore.png" width="48"> Save On Device

-adds an option to the Android Sharesheet that allows you to save files to your device.
+an Android app that allows you to save files on your device from other apps using the share functionality.

 <img src="./.github/readme-images/demo.gif" width="250">

+## Features
+- Save files from other apps to local storage
+- Save copied text to local storage

 ## Download